 rebooting all connected phones if ever needed by un-powering the switch.

-(Remember, if power is lost to the phone the PC connected will loose it's
+(Remember, if power is lost to the phone, the PC connected will lose its

 connectivity.)
-Remote workers will require the power supply, however.
+Remote workers will require a power supply, however.

 Related Articles of Interest: